-According to the Google Consumer Barometer, English-speaking online shoppers experience the most difficulty with foreign websites than any other language group surveyed, reporting that the content is either not translated into English at all, or that it is poorly translated.
+According to the Google Consumer Barometer, English-speaking online shoppers experience more difficulty with foreign websites than any other language group surveyed.
+The English speakers surveyed reported that they often come across content that is either not translated at all, or that it is poorly translated.

 An average of 41 percent of online shoppers in Europe, Asia-Pacific, the Americas, the Middle East, and Africa report difficulties with translation when shopping online, compared to an average of 63 percent of English-speaking online shoppers from Canada, the United States, Ireland, the United Kingdom, New Zealand, and Australia.